mtds/prometheus_notes/README.md

 [...]
 ~~~

+### Debian Packages

+The Prometheus server is available also as Debian package provided directly by RobustPerception with their own [APT repository](http://deb.robustperception.io/).

+The following components are also available as packages:

+* Node Exporter
+* Pushgateway
+* Alertmanager

 ### Using the expression browser

 Let us try looking at some data that Prometheus has collected about itself.
 To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Console" view within the "Graph" tab.